shiningsunnyday/demodraft/README.md

 - Go through [tech folder](https://drive.google.com/drive/u/1/folders/1mzIpEBgastJnrVOOt-JvNQSlSmSnBuAp)
   - Understand data models and relations on MVP slide deck
   - Expected API endpoints and example behavior in ./api_endpoints
-- To reset a db.sqlite3 from /forward_api (concatenating cause you'll be running this a lot):
+- To reset a db.sqlite3 from /forward_api (concatenating cause you'll be running this a lot) and create an admin user:
 ```
-rm db.sqlite3 && python manage.py makemigrations && python manage.py migrate && ./manage.py shell -c "from django.contrib.auth.models import User; User.objects.create_superuser('demodraft', 'demodraftapp@gmail.com', 'darkmoney')"
+rm db.sqlite3 && python manage.py makemigrations && python manage.py migrate && ./manage.py shell -c "from django.contrib.auth.models import User; user=User.objects.create_superuser('demodraft', 'demodraftapp@gmail.com', 'darkmoney'); user.is_staff=False; user.save()"
 python manage.py runserver
 ```
-Ping Michael for a script that adds a specifiable amount of Yang2020 policies, two approved politicians and optional # of aspiring politicians.
+For local debugging, that removs the db, re-migrates the models, then creates a superuser with limited permissions to interact with all views on the site.
+This superuser will be the one our mailing list uses to interact with our initial Beta, and its permissions can be changed easily.
+Only Michael (and at max a few of his trusted confidants) holds the username and password for an admin user with full permissions (can delete other users, delete policies, post policies, etc.) to the site.

+On the tech folder, there is a script that populates the site with all the scraped Yang2020 policies and a group of politician and non-politician users.
 For duration of development, api_dev is a backup of db on the server, so you can commit db.sqlite3 and pull on the server.

 ## AWS